microsoft/dstoolkit-route-optimization/README.md

 3. Upload sample data

     We have prepared some sample data in the [sample_data](./sample_data) directory.
 You need to upload all the data to the default Datastore in your Azure ML workspace.
 The [order_small.csv](./sample_data/order_small.csv) under this directory is a small example of the route optimiztion problem, which is best for testing.
 You can try [order_large.csv](./sample_data/order_large.csv) if you want to test the large-scale run.
+Besides, there is another file named [distance.csv](./sample_data/distance.csv) that stores the pair-wise distance between different locations.
 To find your default Datastore, you can login your Azure ML studio, and click on the Datastores ICON:

     ![image](docs/media/default-datastore.png)